-The Company has an undrawn revolving bank loan facility that matures on December 31, 2024.
-The Company has \$7.2 million of mortgages on the agricultural show site land in Ontario and Saskatchewan.
-The mortgages mature on May 31, 2024.
-The Company expects to renegotiate before maturity.
+The Company has an undrawn revolving bank loan facility that matures on December 31, 2025.
+The Company has \$6.8 million of mortgages on the agricultural show site land in Ontario and Saskatchewan.
+The mortgages mature on May 1, 2029.
 Refer to Note 17.

-Cash flow from operations after changes in non-cash working capital was cash used of \$7.0 million for the year ended December 31, 2023, as compared to cash generated of \$7.9 million for the prior year.
+Cash flow from operations after changes in non-cash working capital was cash generated of \$4.6 million for the year ended December 31, 2024, as compared to cash used of \$6.5 million for the prior year.

-Capital expenditures were \$4.3 million as compared to \$4.9 million for the prior year.
-The majority of the current year and prior year expenditures relate the development and implementation of software websites and content, acquisition of data and technology, hardware, exhibition show site improvements, and leasehold improvements.
+Capital expenditures were \$3.8 million as compared to \$4.3 million for the prior year.
+The majority of the current year and prior year expenditures relate to the development and implementation of software websites and content, acquisition of data and technology, hardware, and exhibition show site improvements.